Updated: Mar 1

 The woodpecker also featured in a FNB entry for Easter Day 1914.
 It was a glorious clear cloudless morning with "the white frost dazzling from the almost unlookatable (sic) sun in its whiteness in the SE & woodpecker laughs continually."
 As Bronwen, his elder daughter and a budding naturalist (especially good at spotting the early flowers), woke, she said "The woodpecker always has something to laugh at".
 Later in the morning ET noted - "daws!' and their "clear shadow across rd".

 In many entries in his field note books ET described the sky and cloud scapes.
 He has many different ways of describing the different iterations as they pass over the vale and elsewhere and he developed a wide vocabulary including the plumes, pearl and smoke he uses in the poem.
 On 19th October 1913 at 5.20 "the vale becomes practically one with the sky, uniform pale pearl that mists earth & sky upwards fr(om) just below slant of Hangers".
 Two days later first thing there was "a cold white sky plumed with cygnets' down".
-Going back to 1910 his entry on his 32nd birthday on 3rd March included many elements of the poem: "jackdaws soar & float....green woodpeckers shout long + loud, how lovely at 8 the white fields -dark woods - little houses sending thr(ough) mist of pearly smoke slowly.....all looks new born and fair".
+Going back to 1910 his entry on his 32nd birthday on 3rd March included a number of elements of the poem: "jackdaws soar & float....green woodpeckers shout long + loud, how lovely at 8 the white fields -dark woods - little houses sending thr(ough) mist of pearly smoke slowly.....all looks new born and fair".

 Two other phrases in the poem stand out - the bower of smoke and the loveliness of prime.
 A bower is an inner chamber.
 ET in his description of cloudscapes and landscapes would differentiate between far clouds and nearer ones, smoke and mist and the sky beyond, describing and contrasting their different shapes in the form of earth-bound similes.
 So his observation of the train's smoke forming an inner chamber is precise in relation to the other bigger plumes and clouds that towered above and beyond it as the train went down the valley.
 Its perfection in shape and colour would have contrasted with the surrounding dirtier, shapeless emanations - whether cloud, mist or smoke - and given the viewer the feeling of not only witnessing but also being part of the impulse of creation.